wsrn829/RevConnectBackend/README.md

 comment and share posts, edit, and delete their posts.
 The project also includes business and creator accounts, which allow them to create and promote posts.

-# I wrote all the code in this repository (except backend authentication, which was written by teammate Alden Dus).

 ## Dates
  - Code Freeze: EOB 7/31/24
  - Due: 8/2/24